qin-andy/python-svd-compress/README.md

   3. Run ``docker-compose up`` to set up Flask backend and Redis server on ``http://localhost:5000``
   4. Run ``cd frontend`` and ``yarn start`` for the React live development server on ``http://localhost:3000`` with requests proxied to the Flask backend

+With docker-compose, the Flask server is configured to start in development mode with live reload using docker volume mounts.

-Note that there are 2. ``Dockerfile`` with no extension is used for deployment on Heroku with a multistage build to serve the frontend as well as configured ports as environment variables, [as described in the Heroku documentation.](https://devcenter.heroku.com/articles/container-registry-and-runtime)
+Note that there are 2 dockerfiles, ``Dockerfile`` and ``Dockerfile.dev``.
+The ``Dockerfile`` with no extension is used for deployment on Heroku with a multistage build to serve the frontend as well as configured ports as environment variables, [as described in the Heroku documentation.](https://devcenter.heroku.com/articles/container-registry-and-runtime)
+Do not use this one for local development.
+There are no volume mounts, so any code changes will require an entire image rebuild.
+Also, by default it will not run as the ports are not configured locally!

-``Dockerfile.dev`` can be used as an alternative to docker-compose, although the Redis server must be started separately.
+``Dockerfile.dev`` can be used to expose the right ports locally and features volume mounts for the code as an alternative to docker-compose, although the Redis server must be started separately.

 ### Deployment
 A brief summary, see [the Heroku devcenter](https://devcenter.heroku.com/articles/container-registry-and-runtime) for more details.
 Assuming an